 Scholarships

-We hope that this article on John Hopkins University’s acceptance rate has helped you understand what it takes to get into the prestigious university.
-Make sure to also check out our Guide to Studying in the US and Available Programs for International Students sections to learn more about studying abroad.
+We hope that this article on Johns Hopkins University’s acceptance rate has helped you understand what it takes to get into this prestigious university.
+Make sure to also check out our Guide to Studying in the US and Open Courses for International Students sections to learn more about studying abroad.